400+ Foods High in Lectins and Lectin-Free Food List [PDF]

 The vagus is the longest of our cranial nerves and represents a direct connection from the gut to the brain.
 Hence, the gut is called the second brain for a reason.

-For this reason, Parkinson’s disease also occurs more frequently among vegetarians, since they eat more plants and thus more foods high in lectins.
+For this reason, Parkinson’s disease also occurs more frequently among vegetarians since they eat more plants and thus more foods high in lectins.

-How to Reduce or Remove Lectins
+How to Reduce Lectins in Food

-Therefore, as late as 400 years ago, after Columbus discovered America, they could enter our food chain and our guts for the first time.
+Therefore, as late as 400 years ago, after Columbus discovered America, they could enter our food chain and guts for the first time.

 Moreover, Europeans did not want to eat tomatoes for more than 200 years – and rightly so, as they contain countless lectins.
-It was not until the end of the 19th century that dishes such as tomato sauce and pizza were adapted and made popular in Italy.
+It was not until the end of the 19th century that dishes such as tomato sauce and pizza were adapted and made famous in Italy.

-And this is how to remove lectins from tomatoes:
+How to remove lectins from tomatoes:

 • Add tomatoes to boiling water